QCR (QCRH)

 Robert M. Eby, Executive Vice President, Chief Credit Officer

-Mr. Eby previously served as Executive Vice President and Chief Credit Officer of Quad City Bank & Trust from May 2015 to May 2019.
+Mr. Eby serves as Executive Vice President and Chief Credit Officer of QCR Holdings.
+He previously held the position of Executive Vice President and Chief Credit Officer for Quad City Bank & Trust from May 2015 to May 2019.
 Before joining Quad City Bank & Trust, he was President of Galena State Bank from January 2013 to May 2015 and a Credit Officer at Heartland Financial USA from February 2006 to January 2013.

-Reba Winter, Executive Vice President, Chief Operating Officer
+Reba K. Winter, Executive Vice President, Chief Operating Officer

-Ms. Winter is Chief Operating Officer for QCR Holdings.
-She is a seasoned senior information technology leader with extensive experience in IT strategy, business intelligence, security and cloud computing.
-She holds an MBA from the University of Iowa and a BA in Chemistry from Coe College.
+Ms. Winter is the Chief Operating Officer for QCR Holdings.
+She is an experienced senior information technology leader with extensive background in IT strategy, business intelligence, security, and cloud computing.
+Ms. Winter holds an MBA from the University of Iowa and a BA in Chemistry from Coe College.

 AI Analysis | Feedback